Stir-fried ice cream: Background

 This frozen dessert originated in Thailand under the name "Thai rolled ice cream" or "stir-fried ice cream" (I-Tim-Pad).

-By 2015, the United States picked up on the trend and the dessert is now known there as "rolled ice cream" or "ice cream rolls".
 Beginning in Thailand in 2009 as a popular street food, this dessert spread into neighboring countries and became a popular style of ice cream by 2012.
 Customers began to record the process of the "rolled" or stir-fried ice cream or gelato being made and would put it on the internet.
 These videos became popular and other countries started to pick up on this trend.
 This dessert is popular among children and adults.
 Customers have noted that lines can take over an hour to order in large metropolitan areas such as New York and Boston.

 Preparation

 The product is made with a milk base combined with various fresh ingredients and different toppings served alongside this dessert.
 The main ingredients include the liquid base, which is commonly milk or soy milk and comes in generic flavors, such as vanilla, chocolate, coffee, and strawberry.
 The base flavor could be left as is, or extra ingredients can be added, such as fruit, cookies, chocolate, and brownies.
 These ingredients plus extract powder or syrups are used to create the flavor.